autokitteh/kittehub/jira_assignee_from_calendar/README.md

 - **Extensibility**: Easily add additional steps or integrations.

 ## How It Works

-- **Trigger**: A new JIRA issue in the designated JIRA project (specified in `autokitteh.yaml`)
+- **Trigger**: A new Jira issue in the designated Jira project (specified in [`autokitteh.yaml`](./autokitteh.yaml))
-- **Result**: The current person on-call is retrieved via the Google Calendar API and added as the assignee in the JIRA issue that triggered the workflow.
+- **Result**: The current person on-call is retrieved via the Google Calendar API and added as the assignee in the Jira issue that triggered the workflow.